Bautistao2/EDA-and-Predictor-for-Probability-of-Worker-termination-/README.md

-# Worker Performance Exploration Analysis Data
+# Worker Performance Exploration Analysis Data :100:

+I performed HR analytics using the 'HR Dataset'.
+As a first step, we imported the necessary libraries, and then we imported the dataset in which we need to perform EDA.
+Before beginning with the analysis, I did some data manipulation as well

+I performed various queries for analysing the data for insights and also to create visualization for appealing appearance and better understanding.Thus, I successfully did the HR Data Analytics and find the insights that could extremely help the company to take decisions as per the insights obtain, for the sake of their company.

-In this project, we will project employees who are likely to be terminated based on a set of features
+I will project employees who are likely to be terminated based on a set of features
 ## Description

 An EDAD project in wich have beed projected employees who are likely to be laid off based on a set of characteristics.